bagder/uncurled/maintain/debugging.md

 If you learn to enjoy the challenge of debugging, you set yourself up to appreciate Open Source maintaining more.

 The older a project gets.
-The less time to spend on developing new stuff and the more time you spend debugging existing code.
+The less time you get to spend on developing new stuff and the more time you spend debugging existing code.
 Maybe older projects also get more complicated problems that take even more effort and time to debug.
 Due to legacy and things that were established years ago and maybe not so convenient and clever anymore.